wmde/wikibase-release-pipeline/docs/adr/0014-signing-release-packages.md

 For DCT the signer and the publisher does not necessarily have to be the same person.
 A image can be published and then the signer can add a signature later by pulling and signing.
 (This way managing keys does not have to be a burden on everyone).

 Root keys and GPG keys that represent WMDE as an organization should be generated and kept in a secure location.
-As there has been no previous singing of release packages the methods and processes required for maintaining, using and backing up these keys would have to be defined and formalized before they are applied.
+As there has been no previous signing of release packages the methods and processes required for maintaining, using and backing up these keys would have to be defined and formalized before they are applied.

 Therefore the decision for the release pipeline will be not to sign any of the release packages in the first version (wmde.0 and wmde.1).